iGavroche/Ninode-RealESRGAN_Upscaler/README.md

 ### General Remark

-While presenting how the node works I figured out a new problem.
+<p align="justify">While presenting how the node works I figured out a new
+problem.
 I was able to mess up my system so badly by setting an incorrect value for netscale that nothing worked at all.
-Conclusion is, that I have to catch the error, even though I didn't really want to.
+Conclusion is, that I have to catch the error, even though I didn't really want to.</p>

 ## Limitations